-- the scope, rate of progress and costs of our drug discovery, nonclinical development activities and clinical trials for any product candidates; - the number and scope of clinical programs we decide to pursue; - the scope and costs of designing and implementing drug product improvements (including alternate formulations) and manufacturing our product candidates and any future commercial manufacturing activities; - the emergence of competing therapies and other adverse market developments; - the cost, timing and outcome of seeking FDA, European Medicines Agency (EMA) and any other regulatory approvals for any product candidates; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - the terms and timing of establishing and maintaining strategic collaborations, licenses and other similar arrangements and the financial terms of such agreements; - our efforts to enhance operational systems and our ability to attract, hire and retain qualified personnel, including personnel to support the development of our product candidates; - the costs associated with being a public company; - the timing of any milestone and royalty payments to our current and future licensors; - the extent to which we acquire or in-license other product candidates and technologies; - our need and ability to retain key management and hire scientific, technical, business, and medical personnel; - our implementation of additional internal systems and infrastructure, including operational, financial and management information systems; - the costs associated with expanding our facilities or building out additional laboratory space; and - the cost associated with commercialization activities for any of our current or future product candidates, if approved.
+the scope, rate of progress and costs of our drug discovery, preclinical development activities and clinical trials for any future product candidates; the number and scope of clinical programs we decide to pursue; the scope and costs of manufacturing our future product candidates and commercial manufacturing activities; the emergence of competing therapies and other adverse market developments; the cost, timing and outcome of seeking FDA, EMA and any other regulatory approvals for any future product candidates; the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; the terms and timing of establishing and maintaining strategic collaborations, licenses and other similar arrangements and the financial terms of such agreements; our efforts to enhance operational systems and our ability to attract, hire and retain qualified personnel, including personnel to support the development of our product candidates; the costs associated with being a public company; the timing of any milestone and royalty payments to Wisconsin Alumni Research Foundation (WARF), or other future licensors; the extent to which we acquire or in-license other product candidates and technologies; our need and ability to retain key management and hire scientific, technical, business, and medical personnel; our implementation of additional internal systems and infrastructure, including operational, financial and management information systems; the costs associated with expanding our facilities or building out our laboratory space; the effects of the recent disruptions to and volatility in the credit and financial markets in the United States and worldwide from the COVID-19 pandemic; and П the cost associated with commercialization activities for any of our future product candidates, if approved.

 Until such time, if ever, as we can generate substantial revenues from product sales to support our cost structure, we expect to finance our cash needs through public or private equity offerings, debt financings, or other capital sources which may include strategic collaborations, licensing arrangements or other arrangements with third parties.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our stockholders will be or could be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our common stockholders.
 Equity and debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 If we raise funds through strategic collaborations, or other similar arrangements with third parties, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates or grant licenses on terms that may not be favorable to us and/or may reduce the value of our common stock.
 If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our drug development or future commercialization efforts.
-Our ability to raise additional funds may be adversely impacted by potential worsening global economic conditions and disruptions to and volatility in the credit and financial markets in the United States and worldwide as a result of macroeconomic factors, including geopolitical conflicts (such as the ongoing military conflict in Ukraine and actions taken by the United States and other governments in response), inflation, bank failures, global supply chain and labor shortage challenges, and the effects of a health epidemic or pandemic.
-Because of the numerous risks and uncertainties associated wit
+Our ability to raise additional funds may be adversely impacted by potential worsening global economic conditions and disruptions to and volatility in the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic or otherwise.
+Because of the numerous risks and uncertainties associated with product development, we cannot predict the timing or amount of increased expenses and cannot assure you that we will ever be profitable or generate positive cash flow from operating activities.

-Contractual Obligations, Commitments and Material Cash Requirements
+Contractual Obligations and Commitments